Xiaomeng Ju

 1QB Information Technologies, Inc

-• Applied deep learning to screen molecules for finding drug candidates; fitted graph convolutional networks (referring to Deepchem) to predict docking scores with molecular data provided by Vancouver Prostate Center.
+• Developed deep learning methods to screen molecules for drug discovery; fitted graph convolutional networks (referring to Deepchem) to predict docking scores with molecular data provided by Vancouver Prostate Center.

 • Explored the use of active learning to select the molecules to be docked for regression and classification tasks.